MEEDOO99/MEEDOO/Rules-Guidebook.md

 If a user is being uncooperative while using the music bot (for example, if they are spamming their own songs onto the queue without letting people add their own songs), this is prohibited.

 ### D4.
 Abuse of the DJ role
 If a user is using their role as a DJ to prevent other users from utilizing the music bot properly, they are liable to have their role taken away from them.
-(For example, if a DJ were to skip songs except those queued by them.
+(For example, if a DJ were to skip songs except those queued by them).